ostrovok-team/talkyard/README.md

 Development stage: Between Alpha and Beta.
 So, don't use ED for anything that must be up-and-running always, or anything top secret (there might be security bugs), right now.

+%% Secure
+%%
+%% We use secure HTTP (HTTPS).
+We don't sell your data.
+However ED is under development,
+%% and there might be security bugs.
+Right now, don't use ED for anything top secret.

+Open source

+Tech users: Install with Docker on your own server.
+Automatic upgrades (coming soon).
+One installation can host many forums.

 ### How install?

 _This_ repository is for writing ED source code.